bennobuilder/dynamic-styles/README.md

 ### `./MyComponent.tsx`

-Use the instantiated `createStyles()` method to create dynamic styles and link them to a function component using the hook pattern.
+Use the instantiated `createStyles()` method to create dynamic styles and link them to functional components using the React hook pattern.
 ```tsx
 import React from 'react';
 import { css } from '@emotion/react';